vgribov/cv/generic.md

 it heavily during my work in UnIT and I was always able to achieve the required result in a very short time.
 In 2014 I got carried away with C++11.
 I've written a DHCPv6 server on pure C++11 using only STL.
-Now I am working on a Qt based HMI for Daimler's Auxiliary Caravaning Unit which is completely written on C++11 with elements of C++17.
+Now I am working on a Qt based HMI for Daimler which is completely written on C++11 with elements of C++17.

 ## Scripting languages for testing and automation ##